AIHelpsSoft/documentations/IntegrationWithOnlineStores.md

 ]
 ```

-You can use accounts with types `bank` and `cashdesk` only for purchase operations (there are several other types).
+Only accounts with types `bank` and `cashdesk` are allowed for purchase operations (there are several other types).

 ## The End